Electrification is changing how the technology we rely on operates, including smart homes and electric vehicles.

 November 1, 2022

 Fossil fuels and the internal combustion engine have powered the global economy for more than a century, but the future will be electrified.
 As the world adopts ambitious goals to combat climate change and reduce carbon emissions, engineers are racing to commercialize electric alternatives to the vehicles and machinery that we use every day.
-TE's Davy Brown, vice president and chief technology officer for Industrial Solutions, focuses on the acceleration of the energy revolution and how TE is contributing to the transition by co-creating with customers.
+TE's Davy Brown, vice president and chief technology officer for Transportation Solutions, focuses on the acceleration of the energy revolution and how TE is contributing to the transition by co-creating with customers.
 As the world becomes increasingly electrified, it's crucial to understand how cases of electrification are increasing and potentially changing life over the coming decade.
 Related concerns include range anxiety, infrastructure upgrades, and the engineering and technical skills needed to build and manage an electrified future.

 Read – and listen to – an interview with Davy Brown.